evolutionplus/Docs/WhitePaper.md

 * Decentralization of virtual property
 * Implementation of game mechanics based on smart-contracts

-Evolution+  Platform  is  integrated  with  Ethereum  blockchain  and  includes  established functions for automatic awarding users with cryptotokens for useful activities, such as: attracting new members, acquiring certain goods or services, performing tasks etc.
+Evolution+  Platform  is  integrated  with  Ethereum  blockchain  and  includes  established functions for automatic awarding users with cryptotokens for useful activities, such as attracting new members, acquiring certain goods or services, performing tasks etc.

 The Platform supports smart-contracts of ERC-20 and ERC-721 standards.
 The functionality of game balance adjustment allows taking into account the economic interests of all parties.

 ## 2.3.
 ARTIFICIAL INTELLIGENCE

-Platform's  Artificial  Intelligence  is  based  on  the  principle  of  stereotyped  patterns  of behaviour.
+Platform's  Artificial  Intelligence  is  based  on  the  principle  of  stereotyped behaviour patterns.
 Neural  network  detects  patterns  of  behaviour  and  characteristics  of participants using different trigger actions and history of participant's activity.
 Artificial intelligence calculates the likelihood of participants making certain actions in the future, and automatically highlights the target groups.

 **With the help of Artificial Intelligence, the following tasks are achieved:**